Farooquekk/DSA-IN-JAVA/README.md

+---

 # Data Structures and Algorithms in Java

 Welcome to my **Data Structures and Algorithms (DSA) in Java** repository!
 This repo is designed to help you not just learn how to code DSA problems but also to understand the concepts behind them.
-I’ve organized the repository to include a wide variety of topics, from fundamental data structures to advanced algorithms, and past papers for practice.
+I’ve organized the repository to include a wide variety of topics, from fundamental data structures to advanced algorithms, lab tasks, and past papers for practice.

 ## Repository Structure